 Mindfulness is paying attention, moment to moment, to your internal and external experience, without judgement.
-As you practice this skill you become better at developing the Observer or Witness within, without attachment to the experience.
+As you practise this skill you become better at developing the Observer or Witness within, without attachment to the experience (i.e. not judging it as good or bad, or wanting it to be a certain way).
 The practice helps increase awareness and decrease automaticity.
 It supports the ability to pause before taking that first emotional bite – or to pause after the first few emotional bites!

 Once you’ve paused, you have a choice.